Tony Evers' commission designs political maps that would improve Democratic margins but retain GOP majorities

 "I think these maps have moved the yardstick," Phillips said.
 "These maps were drawn with a completely nonpartisan philosophy.
 I think these maps would be healthy for the state of Wisconsin.
 I think these maps would return some responsiveness to the election, some proportionality.
 I think these maps would eventually result in politicians that move somewhat more to the middle, and are more responsive to their constituents."

-The proposed Senate maps would split anywhere from 27 to 40 counties, compared to the current 46.
-The proposed Congressional maps would split anywhere from six to nine counties, compared to 12 under the current maps.
+The proposed Senate maps would split anywhere from 27 to 40 counties, compared with the current 46.
+The proposed congressional maps would split anywhere from six to nine counties, compared with 12 under the current maps.

 The commission excluded lawmakers, lobbyists and party officials from participating.